Personal Capital vs. Betterment – Complete Ranking and Comparison Review

 Types of accounts supported by Betterment

 The free planning services from Betterment are available to all users, even those who have not invested.
 However, Betterment is really targeted to those who are looking to save for retirement.
-Unlike with the Personal Capital app, Betterment’s tools for financial analysis are designed mainly to complement their investment products.
+Unlike the Personal Capital app, Betterment’s tools for financial analysis are designed mainly to complement their investment products.

 If you deposit money into a Betterment account, you are limited in the type of investments you can make.
 They offer a blend of stock ETFs and bond ETFs through Vanguard and a handful of other trusted companies.
 The funds provide a balance between that of U.S. interest rate and credit risk and that of international interest rate and credit risk.

 The actual funds your money is invested with will depend on how you have chosen to diversify your portfolio.
-Before putting your money with Betterment investment services, you can use their tools to create a number of different scenarios based on your income, savings ability, age, risk tolerance, and number of years until retirement.
+Before putting your money with Betterment investment services, you can use their tools to create a number of different scenarios based on your income, savings ability, age, risk tolerance, and the number of years until retirement.

 The Betterment returns will, of course, depend on how you have allocated your investment.
 A younger investor will probably have a larger number of stocks than bonds.
 As you get closer to retirement, you will probably reduce risk by having more bonds than stocks.